Casto Méndez Núñez: Chincha Islands War

 Not receiving a favorable response from the Chileans, Méndez Núñez and his squadron got underway at 06:00 on 31 March 1866 and at arrived at Valparaíso at 08:00.
 Foreign warships at Valparaíso had gathered near the harbor's entrance to keep clear of the bombardment, so Numancia fired two shots to signal the rest of the squadron to open fire, then took no further part in the bombardment itself, instead withdrawing to a position offshore where she could intervene if any foreign warships tried to interfere.
 The squadron opened fire at 09:00.
 The foreign ships simply looked on passively and, facing no opposition, Reina Blanca, Villa de Madrid, Resolución, and Vencedora conducted a three-hour bombardment of Valparaíso while Berenguela and Paquete de Maule stood by offshore to guard against any attempt at escape by Chilean merchant ships.
-By the time it ended at 12:00, the bombardment had killed two people, injured 10, and sunk 33 merchant ships in the harbor, destroying Chile's merchant fleet.
+By the time it ended at 12:00, the bombardment had killed two people, injured 10, and sunk 33 merchant ships in the harbour, destroying Chile's merchant fleet.
 It inflicted US$10 million (equivalent to about US$224 million in 2011) in damage.